stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Face Parser

-The parser for the face command (f) iterates over the face vertices (which we assume to be a triangle):
+The parser for the face command iterates over the face vertices, which assumed to be a triangle:

 ```java
 public void parse(String[] args, ObjectModel model) {